dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 [!code-csharp[](middleware/samples_snippets/2.x/AddHeaders.cs)]

-The preceding headers are not written to the response and are overriden when a controller, action, or Razor Page:
+The preceding headers are not written to the response and are overridden when a controller, action, or Razor Page:

 * Has a [[ResponseCache]](xref:Microsoft.AspNetCore.Mvc.ResponseCacheAttribute) attribute.
 This applies even if a property isn't set.
 For example, omitting the [VaryByHeader] property (/aspnet/core/performance/caching/response#vary) will cause the corresponding header to be removed from the response.